arcanemachine/phoenix-todo-list/README.md

 Before you work in a `dev` environment, ensure that your environment variables are set correctly:

+- Use the `support/scripts/dotenv-generate` script (or run `just dotenv-generate`) to generate a `.env` file to get you started.
-- You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
+  - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control.
-  - Use the `support/scripts/dotenv-generate` script to generate a `.env` file to get you started.
   - It is recommended to use `direnv` to easily load your environment when navigating within this project's directories.
-- Setup Postgres:
+    - After creating the `.env` file, run `direnv allow` to enable auto-sourcing of the environment.
+- Install the `npm` dependencies:
+  - Ensure that `npm` is installed and working on your computer.
+  - Navigate to the directory `assets/` and run `npm install`.
+- Ensure that a Postgres server is running:
   - The easy way:
-    - For easy Postgres setup, run `just postgres` (must have [`just`](https://github.com/casey/just) task runner installed).
+    - For easy Postgres setup, run `just postgres` (must have Docker and the [`just`](https://github.com/casey/just) task runner installed).
   - The manual way:
     - Ensure the Postgres server is installed and running in your desired location, and [ensure that your Phoenix application can access the database](https://hexdocs.pm/phoenix/up_and_running.html).
 - Setup and run the server: